Azure/azure-sdk-for-cpp/doc/LibcurlTransportAdapter.md

 1. Create an easy handle (as a raw pointer).
 2. Ask libcurl to init the handle.
 Libcurl handles memory allocation.
-3. Configure handle according to what needs to be requested to server.
+3. Configure the handle according to what needs to be requested to service.
 4. Tell libcurl to take the easy handle and perform the request.

-As simple as that, libcurl is putting away a ton of complexity from developer's hands.
-If step 3 was done correctly, libcurl would ask the Operating System for a network socket to speak to the network.
-It will establish a connection.
-It will even take care of securing the connection with TLS when requested.
-It will talk to a server following HTTP spec and it will receive and parse a response from the network.
+As simple as that, libcurl hides a ton of complexity from you.
+Libcurl asks the Operating System for a network socket and establishes a connection.
+It even takes care of securing the connection with TLS when requested.
+It sends the HTTP request to the service, and it receives the HTTP response.
 It sounds magical!
-However, it is not enough for the Azure SDK requirements.
+However, it is not enough for Azure SDK's requirements.

 ### Azure SDK requirements